 Company One is Boston’s theatre for the people.
 We are the intersection of art and social change.
 We will be a national leader for audience engagement, artist development, and the creation of new work that pushes boundaries by presenting issues and events critical to the progress of society.
 We maintain a sense of integrity, authenticity, and social responsibility to all people.

 - Never be satisfied

 - Artistic Excellence

 - Development of the individual as part of the greater community

 We value diversity, community engagement, collective decision-making, transparent communication, and mentorship.

 Reason for Being: To Inspire Human Connection and Affect Social Change

-This past year, the Boston Globe commended the organization on its 15th anniversary, saying “Company One has… established itself as a home for must-see theater… To attend one of their performances is often to feel yourself immersed in exuberance, with waves of energy pouring from the stage, usually reciprocated by an avidly enthusiastic audience that is far younger and more diverse than the Boston theater norm.”
+The Boston Globe commended the organization on its 15th anniversary, saying “Company One has… established itself as a home for must-see theater… To attend one of their performances is often to feel yourself immersed in exuberance, with waves of energy pouring from the stage, usually reciprocated by an avidly enthusiastic audience that is far younger and more diverse than the Boston theater norm.”